raganmd/touchdesigner-process-managment/README.md

 The good news is that we can do this with a little bit of python.
 We need to import a few extra libraries, and we need to do a little leg work - but once we get a handle on those things we have a straightforward process on our hands.

 ### Getting Started
 First things first, start by downloading or cloning the whole repo.
-We'll start by opening the `process-managment.toe` file.
+We'll start by opening the `process-management.toe` file.
 You might imagine that this is the toe file that you're launching processes from, or you might think of this as your main control toe file.
 You'll notice that there's also a toe file called `other-app.toe`.
 This is the file we're going to launch from within TouchDesigner.
 At this point feel free to open up that file - you'll see that it starts in perform mode and says that it's some other process.
 Perfect.
 You should also notice that it says "my role is," but nothing else.
 Don't worry, it's this way on purpose.

-### Process-managment.toe
+### Process-management.toe
 In this toe file you'll see three buttons:
 * Launch Process
 * Quit Process